widmogrod/php-functional/README.md

 ## Introduction

 Functional programing is fascinating concept.
-Purpose of this library is to explore Functors, Applicators and Monads in OOP PHP, and provide examples of real world use case.
+Purpose of this library is to explore `Functors`, `Applicative Functors` and `Monads` in OOP PHP, and provide examples of real world use case.

 ## Installation